Fudgy Keto Brownies

 Sugar-free and very low in net carbohydrates, these brownies are an alternative dessert option for those embarking on a keto or other low-carb diet.

-“These can be included as part of a low-carb lifestyle; however, they should definitely still be considered treats,” says Lianne Metcalf, a registered dietitian with the Hawaii Pacific Health 360º Weight Management Center at Pali Momi Medical Center.
+“These can be included as part of a low-carb lifestyle; however, they should definitely still be considered treats,” says Lianne Stephanos, a registered dietitian with the Hawaii Pacific Health 360º Weight Management Center at Pali Momi Medical Center.

 While these are considered low-carb, the carbohydrates can add up quickly, especially if you eat more than the serving.